nerses0/ModelJack/README.md

 [Research paper](https://arxiv.org/abs/1610.08914) containing documentation on the data collection and modeling methodology.

 ## Roadmap
+*Deliverable*
+Create a classifier using fastext with accuracy higher than 90%.

 *Milestone 1*
 Building a classifier based on fasttext for personal attacks